codesharedot/dex-price/README.md

-# restart-energy-mwat price
+# incent price

-Gets the restart-energy-mwat price with Python (from JSON).
+Gets the incent price with Python (from JSON).

 https://pythonbasics.org